To: The Stakeholders of Nestlé S.A

 - attended, as observers, the stakeholder convening held in London in March 2013;

 - reviewed the materiality analysis undertaken by Nestlé’s independent advisors and the outputs provided to Nestlé; and

-- evaluated Nestlé’s public disclosures against the G3.1 Sustainability Reporting Guidelines.
-This included cross checking the content of the GRI index table against corresponding weblinks.
+- evaluated Nestlé’s public disclosures against the GRI G3.1 Sustainability Reporting Guidelines.
+This included cross checking the content of the GRI index table and corresponding weblinks.

 Exclusions and Limitations

 Excluded from the scope of our work is information relating to: